Evaluation access for regulated & quality-critical systems

 What about data integrity and audit trails?

 Standard brokers move messages.
-They usually do not explain who changed what, which policy was active, why a message was allowed or blocked, and whether the evidence is complete enough for later review.
+They usually do not prove who changed what, which policy was active, why a message was allowed or blocked, whether a record stayed complete and whether the evidence is complete enough for later review.

 Does TrailMQ make a system automatically compliant?